 The Portsmouth Site, located in Piketon, Ohio, consisted of four main areas historically totaling more than 3,700 acres: the former gaseous diffusion plant, centrifuge facilities, depleted uranium hexafluoride conversion (DUF6) facility and On-Site Waste Disposal Facility (OSWDF).
 The largest of the three areas is the former gaseous diffusion plant, which consists of three main process buildings (X-333, X-330 and X-326) which housed the gaseous diffusion process equipment, as well as hundreds of supporting facilities.
 A seven-mile perimeter road contains the process buildings and over 400 structures and facilities.

-The OSWDF is located northeast outside of the perimeter road and has a 300-acre footprint.
+The OSWDF is located northeast outside of the perimeter road and has a 300-acre footprint, including support facilities.
 More than 2,200 workers are employed at the site making it one of the largest employment drivers in the region.
 Currently, at the site, workers are continuing deactivation of the X-330 Process Building and are close to complete with deactivation at the X-333 Process Building.

 Portsmouth News